wendikristine/usdrcg.github.io/lawrence-information/submitting-jobs.md

 ##### HiMem

-The Lawrence high-memory \(himem\) node has two partitions, each with 1.5 TB of RAM.
+The Lawrence high-memory \(himem\) partition has two nodes, each with 1.5 TB of RAM.
 This node is especially useful for jobs requiring a large amount of memory and can be accessed either interactively or with a batch script.

 For interactive jobs on the Lawrence himem nodes, use the srun command as follows: